Amoeba115/mental150/README.md

-BYU Connection Compass 🧭
+BYU Mental Health & Connection Help🧠

-An interactive digital experience designed to help students identify the root causes of their loneliness and connect with targeted resources.
+An interactive digital assessment designed to help students identify the root causes of their loneliness and connect with targeted resources.

 Project Overview

-"Connection Compass" is a Python-based web application built with Streamlit.
+"BYU Mental Health & Connection Help" is a Python-based web application built with Streamlit.
 It addresses the "loneliness epidemic" on college campuses, specifically tailored to the unique social environment at Brigham Young University (BYU).

 Instead of a one-size-fits-all approach, this tool functions as a diagnostic wizard.
-It uses a branching questionnaire to sort users into 9 specific archetypes (e.g., "Socially Anxious," "Situational Grief," "Emotional Loneliness") and provides immediate, curated resources for their specific situation.
+It uses a branching questionnaire to sort users into 10 specific archetypes (e.g., "Socially Anxious," "Situational Grief," "Emotional Loneliness") and provides immediate, curated resources for their specific situation.
+It also includes free-response options to ensure users feel heard, even if their situation is unique.

 Research Basis